DigitalPublishingToolkit/tod58/md/02chapter1.md

-The relatively young discipline of science studies teaches us that the technical and the social cannot or should not be considered as categorically separated. *‘*Technologies are socially produced’ is one of the key phrases in the discourse of science studies.
+The relatively young discipline of science studies teaches us that the technical and the social cannot or should not be considered as categorically separated.
+‘Technologies are socially produced’ is one of the key phrases in the discourse of science studies.
 They do not exist outside the human world but are the product of specific societies which exist under specific conditions and circumstances.
 Technologies